AoifeW123/High-Low/README.md

            cout << "\nYou lose";
           }

-This section is showing what should happen if both of the numbers that have been generated are the same number - "Draw":
+This section is showing what should happen if both of the numbers that have been generated are the same number - "Draw".
+It specfically comapres to see if the users number is equal to the generated number:

           else if (PlayersNum==GeneratedNum)
                 {